asmeurer/prefsync/README.md

 The Lingon program is invaluable when working with launchd (the older, free version works just fine).

+StackOverflow and Mac OS X Hints helped me debug some of the strangeness when trying to get this to work.

 # License

 BSD (see the LICENSE file).